jaimebv/EDF-Port-FreeRTOS/README.md

 #endif /* configUSE_EDF_SCHEDULER */
 ```

-*📑 Note: You can add the method rigth after the block:*
+*📑 Note: You can add the method right after the block:*

 ```c
 #if ( configSUPPORT_DYNAMIC_ALLOCATION == 1 )